Soybean Stem Zone Lines: Fact and Fiction

 CPN-1015

 FACT: The presence of soybean stem zone lines is associated with stem disease in the Diaporthe-Phomopsis disease complex.
-This disease complex includes Phomopsis seed decay caused by D. longicolla, pod and stem blight caused by D. sojae, and stem canker caused by D. caulivora and D. aspalathi.
+This disease complex includes Diaporthe seed decay caused by D. longicolla and several other Diaporthe species, pod and stem blight caused by D. sojae and D. longicolla, and stem canker caused by D. caulivora and D. aspalathi.

 FICTION: Soybean stem zone lines are associated with the stem disease charcoal rot, caused by the fungus Macrophomina phaseolina.
-However, this association of soybean stem zone lines and charcoal rot is incorrect, and has persisted for several years, resulting in misdiagnosis of the disease.
+However, this association of soybean stem zone lines and charcoal rot is incorrect and has persisted for several decades, leading to frequent misdiagnosis of the disorder.

-Zone lines associated with Diaporthe species appear on the inside of lower soybean stems and roots when split longitudinally, or if the outside layer of the stem is scraped away (Figure 1).
+Zone lines associated with Diaporthe species are visible inside the lower soybean stems and roots when split longitudinally or when the outer stem layer is scraped away (Figure 1).
 Lines are thin and dark, appearing in irregular patterns and small circular shapes in mature soybean plants.

 Figure 1.
-Split soybean stem or scrape away outside layer to show “zone lines” caused by Diaporthe fungi
+Split the soybean stem or scrape away the outside layer to show “zone lines” caused by Diaporthe fungi.

 Signs of charcoal rot are tiny, dark survival structures called microsclerotia within and on the surface of the lower stem and taproot.
 Microsclerotia cause light gray discoloration or a charcoal-like appearance of these plant parts (Figure 2).